 Related article – What is Affiliate Marketing?

-Reasons why Google Decides to discontinue Adsense Mobile app:
+Reasons Google Discontinued Adsense Mobile app:

 Google works on constantly improving its products by introducing new technologies.
-Previously, Google has improved the web version of most of its products such as Google Search Console, Google Analytics, Google Ads, and of course Google Adsense.
+Previously, Google has improved the web version of most of its products, such as Google Search Console, Google Analytics, Google Ads, and of course Google Adsense.

 The upgrade to the default web version made the applications simplified and reliable than that of the previous versions.